LitroRouter — A URLPattern Router for Web Components

 pushState only — no hash routing.
 Hash routing is a workaround for environments that don't support HTML5 history.
 In 2026, all deployment targets Litro supports handle pushState correctly (including static hosting on Cloudflare Pages and GitHub Pages with proper _redirects / 404.html fallbacks).

-Singleton.
-One router per page.
+One router per outlet.
+The router class isn't a singleton, but in practice you should only create one instance — multiple routers competing for the same popstate events would fight over the URL.
 If you need sub-routers for deeply nested components, use conditional rendering inside onBeforeEnter rather than nested LitroRouter instances.

 Further Reading